 The Banking & Financial Services lawyers of Shapiro Sher provide experienced counsel in connection with all aspects of commercial loans.
-Chaired by Scott W. Foley, the Banking & Financial Services Group represents regional banks, community banks, credit unions, lending-services companies, finance companies, and other financial institutions.
+Chaired by Scott W. Foley, the Banking & Financial Services Group represents regional banks, community banks, credit unions, lending-services companies, finance companies, and other financial institutions in the Mid-Atlantic region and throughout the country.
 Because the group has extensive experience in the origination of loans and in workout situations, it is prepared to provide efficient representation at every stage in the commercial lending process.

 Creditors' Rights & Workouts

 Shapiro Sher is prepared to help when commercial loans become non-performing.
-On behalf of lenders, the Banking & Financial Services Group has handled asset-based financing arrangements including loans secured by shopping centers, hotels, rental properties, condominium complexes, sizable tracts of raw development, and historic properties.
+On behalf of lenders, the group has handled workouts involving various types of credit facilities and collateral including asset-based financing arrangements involving loans secured by shopping centers, hotels, mixed-use properties, rental properties, apartment/condominium complexes, industrial properties, sizable tracts of raw development land, student housing projects, multi-family residential ventures, and historic properties, as well as U.S. Small Business Administration (SBA) and other government-guaranteed loans.
 Shapiro Sher advocates on behalf of financial institutions in connection with:

 - Commercial loan workouts and restructurings;